 COMMITMENT TOOL SUGGESTIONS & POTENTIAL CARBON SAVINGS

 The commitment tool can be found at https://livingthechange.net/commitment-tool.

 The following calculations let you know the amount of CO2 equivalent potentially avoided by the various pledges in the Australian context, which is not the same as elsewhere.
 They are based on averages in Australia, eg, average meat consumption per capita here.
 Note that these are very much approximations.
-In offering these figures, we are very grateful for the help of sustainability expert, Paul Swift.
+In offering most of these figures, we are very grateful for the help of sustainability expert, Paul Swift.

 Action - transport Saving in kg CO2 equivalent